 - Onu-Matoran from BIONICLE are used to living underground so the light stings their eyes a little bit.

 - In Fallout 3, your character seems to be affected by this for a few seconds.
 Afterward, he recovers, adjusts and sees in daylight with no ill effects.
+The same effect happens in Fallout 4 when the sole survivor exits Vault 111.

 - Averted in the opening cinematic for Fallout 2, in which the instructional film explicitly (and humorously) demonstrates this trope to the Vault Dwellers and highlights the need for protective eye wear; and the Vault door opened rather sensibly at night time.